PythonRSAS/pythonrsas.github.io/_posts/2019-10-02-8-Time-Series-Indexing-Copy.md

     PUT date YYMMDD10.;
   END;
   RUN;
 ```

 ### Partial String Indexing
-In SAS, subsetting date ranges are performed via <span class="coding">WHERE</span> clause or IF statement in a <span class="coding">DATA</DATA></span> step, or <span class="coding">WHERE</span> clause in <span class="coding">PROC SQL</span>.
-Since pandas DatetimeIndex has all the basic functions of regular index , you can use the regular index methods to slice and dice DataFrame or Series, and use DatetimeIndex to perform “partial string indexing”.
+In SAS, subsetting date ranges are performed via <span class="coding">WHERE</span> clause or <span class='coding'>IF</span> statement in a <span class="coding">DATA</span> step, or <span class="coding">WHERE</span> clause in <span class="coding">PROC SQL</span>.
+Since pandas <span class="coding">DatetimeIndex</span> has all the basic functions of regular index , you can use the regular index methods to slice and dice DataFrame or Series, and use <span class="coding">DatetimeIndex</span> to perform “partial string indexing”.

 For example, omitting the day component extracts all rows belong to a particular year or month.
 The uses of partial string index are interspersed throughout the remainder of the Indexing section and are identified in the text.

 ### An Example Using Historical Bitcoin Trade Data
 It is time for a real life example.
 We use Python library <span class="coding" >pandas_datareader</span> to get historical Bitcoin data from Yahoo Finance.
 In example below, we show steps to import, store, reload stored DataFrame and perform index slicing.